amethyst/amethyst/README.md

 ## Why Amethyst?

 ### Extreme Multithreading
-While other game engines are all really good (Unity, Unreal, JMonkeyEngine, Godot, LibGdx, ...), they all lack engine-level multithreading support.
+While other game engines are all really good (Unity, Unreal, JMonkeyEngine, Godot, LibGdx, ...), they were often not built with multithreading integration in mind from the start.

+_Of course, they do have separate thread for audio, input and networking, but here we are talking about complete multithreading of the game logic code, including the user's code._

+Amethyst developers, on the other hand, started by implementing a parallel [ecs] first, and then started making the engine over this infrastructure.

 This allows game built with amethyst to use up to 99.9% of your processing power to make it run as smooth as possible.